Libensemble/spack_libe/theta/theta-build-libe.md

 * Environment setup tries to load modules from the wrong place (reported to Spack).
 * For the serial PETSc build (build 2 below), the py-petsc4py package.py had to remove petsc+mpi dependency (replace with just petsc dependency).
 * For the serial PETSc build (build 2 below), not all tests run on MOM node.
 Some SciPy sub-packages fail.
+* nlopt does not produce an nlopt.py file (meaning that nlopt cannot be used via python interface).

 ### Installing with Spack